Spot (franchise): Spot's Musical Adventures (2000)

-Spot's Musical Adventures, very similar to The Adventures of Spot, aired between 25 October and 10 November 2000.
+Spot's Musical Adventures, similar to The Adventures of Spot, aired between 25 October and 10 November 2000.
 Like The Adventures of Spot, this series consisted of thirteen episodes, but this time, with a short song in them.
 The format of the series reverted to the narration format used prior to the specials.
-For these episodes, however, comedian Jane Horrocks was given the role of the narration and voices, instead of Paul Nicholas.
+For these episodes, however, comedian Jane Horrocks was given the role of the narrator and voices, instead of Paul Nicholas.
 The episodes and the songs were all written by Andrew Brenner, and the songs were performed by American London-based actor Dan Russell.
 The music was also composed by Kick Production.